zenjieli/boxmot/custom/README.md

 ## 📄 Output Format

-Each frame of the processed video generates a corresponding `.txt` file containing object detections and tracks.
+Each frame of the processed video generates a corresponding `.txt` file containing object detections and tracking information.
+Frame numbering **starts from one**.
+When combining these `.txt` files into a single file for a video, we would like to convert the frame IDs to be *zero-based*.

 ### File Content Format